ARTICLE I. NAME, ARTICLES OF ORGANIZATION, PRINCIPAL OFFICE & SEAL

 ARTICLE VIII.
 LOCAL CHAPTERS

-A group of twenty (10) or more dues paying Regular Members of BAMIT living in the same geographical area may apply to the Board of Directors for recognition as a local chapter.
-In certain cases where it is deemed in the best interests of BAMIT, the Board of Directors may grant recognition to a Chapter with fewer than twenty (10) Regular Members.
-The Board of Directors may in its discretion revoke the group's recognition as a local Chapter.
-Each Chapter shall include the name of the area in which it is located preceded by the name BAMIT.
+A group of ten (10) or more Regular Members and/or Lifetime Members of BAMIT living in the same geographical area may apply to the Board of Directors for recognition as a local chapter.
+In certain cases where it is deemed in the best interests of BAMIT, the Board of Directors may grant recognition to a Chapter with fewer than ten (10) Regular Members and/or Lifetime Members.
+The Board of Directors may in its discretion revoke the group’s recognition as a local Chapter.
+Each Chapter shall include the name of the area in which it is located preceded by the name BAMIT (e.g. BAMIT-D.C.).
 Chapters must submit an annual report of their activities, finances, programs, officers, sponsors, members and any other related information to the President, Treasurer, and Recording Secretary for inclusion in BAMIT’s annual report, National Meeting reports to Members, local, state, and federal filings, and any other reports required by law or for MIT and sponsors.

 8.2 Rights of Local Chapters